Meril's 'Treatment Zaroori Hai' Campaign Introduces AI-Powered Personalized Videos Featuring MS Dhoni to Boost Patient Awareness - www.lokmattimes.com

 Meril's 'Treatment Zaroori Hai' Campaign Introduces AI-Powered Personalized Videos Featuring MS Dhoni to Boost Patient Awareness

-ATK Mumbai (Maharashtra) [India], October 21: Meril, a leading global medical device company, has launched the second phase ...
+NewsVoir Mumbai (Maharashtra) [India], October 25: Meril, a leading global medical device company, has launched the second phase of ...

 The campaign focuses on a range of conditions and treatments, including heart conditions, joint replacements, bariatric surgeries, and more.
 It emphasizes that untreated health issues can affect not only the patient but their entire family.
 The personalized videos including MS Dhoni, aim to motivate patients to overcome their apprehensions and trust the efficacy and safety of advanced medical procedures.